-Annual competition has been managed by ORAU on behalf of DOE since 1991
+Annual competition has been managed by ORISE on behalf of DOE since 1991

 In this annual event, Tennessee high school students face off in a fast-paced, academic science and math competition.
 The Tennessee Science Bowl aims to inspire STEM-related academic and career aspirations in students across the state.